skannea/qdash/README.md

 Add this style element in <head> element.

+# Entities
+## binary_sensor
+### show (default)
+An icon is changing color.
+## sensor
+### numeric (d
+A current numeric value is showed.
+Attributes prec and uom may be used.
+### text
+Current text is showed.
+## script
+### toggle (d
+Click on the icon to send a toggle command.
+### show
+Icon color is reflecting current state.
+## switch
+### toggle (d
+Click on the icon to send a toggle command.
+### show
+Icon color is reflecting current state.
+## light
+### toggle (d
+Click on the icon to send a toggle command.
+### show
+Icon color is reflecting current state.
+### bright
+Use up and down arrows to send command to change brightness in steps of 10%.
+Current percentage is showed.
+## input_boolean
+### toggle (d
+Click on the icon to toggle.
+### show
+Icon color is reflecting current state.
+## input_number
+Attributes prec and uom may be used.
+### nextset (d
+Use up and down arrows to send command to change value in predefined steps.
+Current value is showed.
+### show
+A current numeric value is showed.

+## input_select
+### nextset (d
+Use up and down arrows to send command to change state according to predefined options.
+Current option is showed.
+### droplist
+Attribute options must be set, for example options="alpha,beta,gamma".
+Select one of the texts to send it.
+A received text changes the selection if defined in options.
+If not, selection is blanked.
+### dropdict
+Attribute options with key:text pairs must be set, for example options="1:One,2:Two,3:Three" Select one of the texts to send corresponding key.
+A received key changes the selection if defined in options.
+If not, selection is blanked.
+### show
+The current text is showed.
+## input_text
+### show (d
+The current text is showed.
+### field
+Enter the text from keyboard.
+### droplist
+Attribute options must be set, for example options="alpha,beta,gamma".
+Select one of the texts to send it.
+A received text changes the selection if defined in options.
+If not, selection is blanked.
+### dropdict
+Attribute options with key:text pairs must be set, for example options="1:One,2:Two,3:Three" Select one of the texts to send corresponding key.
+A received key changes the selection if defined in options.
+If not, selection is blanked.
+## input_datetime
+### settime (d
+Select hours and minutes.
+### showtime
+Show hours and minutes.
+### setdate
+Select year, month and day.
+### showdate
+Show year, month and day.

 ## Config parameters
 The config parameters are set in the onLoad function.
 ### config.userName, config.password